 When I was in the eighth grade, I had three grandparents die in one month.
-I guess one of the downsides to being from a very large family is that there are more people who will eventually pass away in your life.
+I guess one of the downsides to being from a very large family is that more people will eventually pass away in your life.

 My father’s father was one of the grandparents that I lost during that month.
 The other two were great-grandfathers.